DSimonne/PhdThesis/Readme.md

 * Change FWHM evolution to percentages
 * Radial distributions analysis, onion rings !
 * Cross correlation for defect
+* Ask andrea about H decrease, NH3 ? or dissociation ?
+* defect or dislocation ?
+* scale bar

 ## XPS
 The peak at 531 ev for Pt111 is not oxide bc the PtO2 peak is not visible in the Pt4f level,